john-denny/Astro-Pi-Team-Oasis-2020-2021/README.md

 Thank you and Stay safe!
 Best, John and Team

 ### Update - We got it!
 We got flight status on the 6th of April 2021!
 We are delighted!

+# Analysis

+### R Script
+We used this script to analyze the locations of the photos.
+Open the .rproj in R studio for the easiest use.
+Note: we used this after we got our data back.

+### Applying colormaps
+- We used Fiji (ImageJ) to analyze the photos and apply LUTs (Lookup Tables)
+- We used CFasties colormap (link above)